 Afterwards there’s a small range of natural ice creams to cool everyone off.
 Drinks are all soft: this is an alcohol-free establishment!

 You’ll find the Eastern Food Bazaar at 96 Longmarket Street, down at the Foreshore end.
 They’re open daily from 9am to 10pm.
 Further details on its website.
 Go!

 VINTAGE MOVIE NIGHTS

 Doesn’t this ticket stall make your heart leap a little?

 THE LABIA CINEMA, quite simply, is a Cape Town classic.
 It’s not so much the movies (arty to mainstream) as the quirk.
 For a start, there’s the faded 40s glamour of a building that used to operate as a ballroom for the Italian embassy.
-Then there’s the ever-unchanging ticket lady, Michael Jackson-lookalike usher, popcorn lady and friendly man selling drinks: all faithfully there night after night.
+Then there’s the ever-unchanging ticket lady, Michael Jackson-lookalike usher, popcorn diva and friendly man selling drinks of most persuasions: all faithfully there night after night.
 On top of which is the laid-back generosity of the place.
 No-one bats an eyelid if you take in a drink or two to quaff with your film, in fact you could probably get away with importing an entire picnic: the place is far too chilled to trouble about such piffles.

 The Labia’s recently extended outside seating offers a buzzy place to drink a glass of wine and pontificate before or after the movie − or eavesdrop on others doing the same.
 And listen up, anyone looking for a cost-effective date or adventure: on Mondays and Tuesdays, R110 buys you two movie tickets plus two pastas beforehand at nearby Society Bistro.
 That’s R55 per person for pasta and a movie!
 Does the arty life get better than this?
 Budget-friendly tie-ins with further restaurants are available on most other nights of the week.